dleo536/apartments_test/README.md

 About:

-This project is a real-world QA automation demo using Python, Selenium, and GitHub Actions CI.
-Scenario might be generate regression testing necessary to make sure that Apartments.com search function works after new updates.
+This project is an automation demo using Python, Selenium, and GitHub Actions CI.
+Running through a scenario to generate regression testing necessary to make sure that Apartments.com search function works after new updates.
 I tried encorporating some geospatial validation for practice purposes.

 Utillizing CI GitHub Actions to run test on script after every push.